tsipkens/bidias/README.md

 Note that the number of elements is not required in this instance, as it is implied by the length of the vectors given in `edges`.
 The `'log'` (or equivalently `'logarithm'`) argument is still required to specify where nodes would be placed between the elements.

 Both the data, **b**, and two-dimensional size distribution, **x**, vectors can be defined with respect to an instance of this class.
 Generally, the data will only rely on the center of the elements on the grid (the width of the grid elements has little meaning for data).
 The vectors are arranged such that the first entry corresponds to the smallest size in both dimensions.
-The vector proceeds, first with increasing the first size dimension (e.g. for mass-mobility distributions this is mass by default) and then with increasing the second size dimension.
-Vectorizing the 2D gridded data can be done using the colon operand, i.e. `x(:)`, or using the `vectorize` method.
+The vector proceeds, first with increasing the first size dimension (e.g., for mass-mobility distributions this is mass by default) and then with increasing the second size dimension.
+Vectorizing the 2D gridded data can be done using the colon operand, i.e., `x(:)`, or using the `vectorize` method.

 ##### 3.1.1 Support for partial grids